jaylaw81/six-feet-over-netlify/src/pages/help/index.md

   intro: Experiencing the loss of a loved one to suicide can be a profoundly
     isolating and challenging life experience.
 We would like to help.
   image: /img/hero-help-center.jpg
+section:
+  - heading: Apply For Assistance
+    content: >-
+      Do you need assistance paying for costs associated with the loss of your loved one?
+We cover costs associated with:

+      * funerals and memorial services

+        remembrance items

+        cleaning services

+        various other services
 ---
 Content